veo-labs/openveo-core/docs/index.md

 ## Compatibility

-OpenVeo is tested on the following operating systems :
+OpenVeo is tested on the following operating systems:

 - Windows 10
 - Ubuntu 16.04
 - Xubuntu 16.04

-OpenVeo is tested on the following browsers :
+OpenVeo is tested on the following browsers:

 - Google Chrome 54
 - Mozilla Firefox 47